fstk5/cypat-linux-checklist/README.md

 ### Install any new, required packages

 You can either use the package manager GUI (i think its called synaptic) or the apt command.
-Not elaborating on this.
+If the system is Ubuntu, you can also run `sudo snap refresh` to update any snap packages.

 ### Enable automatic upgrades